beeaux/automation-frameworks/ruby/scribestar/README.txt

 == ScribeStar [SS] Automation Suite

 == Introduction
 This automation suite is aimed at assisting the ScribeStar test team in automating key feature areas to be tested within its functional and regression test process.
 The suite will hybridize Capybara and Selenium-Webdriver as the automation framework with Ruby as its underlying technology.
+The automation suite will be developed with a key objective of making it simple and easy to use by non-technical members of the test, whilst its maintenance will require technical knowledge in both Ruby as well as test automation concepts.

 == Objectives
 The objectives of the suite or framework are outlined as follows:
-    1. To optimise end-to-end functional testing.
+    1. Develop a maintainable, configurable and scalable automation test suite.
-    2. To facilitate compatibility testing across defined browsers, platforms and operating systems.
+    2. Drive compatibility testing across defined browsers, platforms and operating systems.
-    3. To enable efficient continuous integrated [CI] regression testing of the ScribeStar application.
+    3. Optimise test automation process through continuous integration [CI], version control system and VMs.
+    4. Integrate front-web performance monitoring tools, where appropriate.

-== Tasks, Milestones & Deliverables
+== Tasks, Milestones, Accountabilities & Deliverables
+The following outlines tasks, milestones, accountabilities and deliverables required to ensure the above objectives are successfully and smartly met.

+== Tasks ==
+1. Develop and configure automation

-==   SS Automation Suite Architecture (Under the hood)
+==   SS Automation Suite Architecture (Under the hood) The architecture of the automation suite is designed to mirror the architectural structure of the ScribeStar application as shown below:
+    1. ScribeStar Support [ss_support]: is the backend of the application
+    2. ScribeStar Instance [ss_instance]: represent the main non-admin user aspect of the ScribeStar application

 == Selenium Server Standalone [SSS]